 - Two other language courses or, with the approval of the Faculty Adviser, courses offered by the Department of Classics under the listings for Classical Civilization or Classical Literature, or courses in related departments, such as ancient history, philosophy, art and archaeology, religion, and political science.

 The Postbaccalaureate Seminar is open only to students in the Classics Certificate program.
 In all other courses, Classics Certificate students benefit from interaction with students pursuing graduate or undergraduate degrees at Columbia.

 Students join a close-knit community of the Department’s undergraduate majors, graduate students, and distinguished faculty for ongoing colloquia, special lectures from visiting scholars, and museum excursions that are sponsored by the Department of Classics, the Center for the Ancient Mediterranean, and the University.
 They are also encouraged to participate in the rich cultural life of New York City, in which performances of ancient dramas at professional theaters and on local college campuses are regularly featured events.
 Research resources in the Department and the University are also at their full disposal.

 For additional information about the Program and admission requirements, please contact the Faculty Adviser.

 For general information on the Department of Classics and faculty biographies, please visit the Department of Classics website.

 |* Applications for Fall semester admission that are received by March 15 will receive priority consideration.
 Applications received after March 15 will be considered on a rolling basis.|

-To apply to the Classics Certification, follow the application instructions.
-(Please note: Applicants to the Classics Certification must submit three letters of recommendation that attest to their readiness for an intensive postbaccalaureate program.)
+To apply to the Classics Certificate, follow the application instructions.
+(Please note: Applicants to the Classics Certificate must submit three letters of recommendation that attest to their readiness for an intensive postbaccalaureate program.)